 The emergence of Peter Obi, former governor of Anambra state, as Labour Party’s presidential candidate in the recently concluded presidential election, once again popularized the moribund Labour Party.

-When Olusegun Mimiko left the Labour Party for the PDP in 2020, it seemed the party suffered a huge blow, until 2022 and 2023 when the party gained some political eminence.
+When Olusegun Mimiko left the Labour Party for the PDP in 2020, it seemed the party suffered a huge blow, until 2022 and 2023 when it gained some political eminence.

 Two key events boosted the party’s eminence in 2023: firstly, Peter Obi’s emergence as the party’s presidential candidate; and secondly, the emergence of candidates under the Labour Party.